 As we’ve all seen, exposed vulnerabilities have done significant damage to many companies.
 Adding a formalized risk assessment process to the SOC 2 process can reduce your organization’s overall exposure to risk.

-*More information about different types of SOC audits and considerations for preparing for them can be found in our earlier blog posts and our e-book, A Service Organization’s Guide to SOC 1, 2 and 3 Reports.
+*More information about different types of SOC audits and considerations for preparing for them can be found in our earlier blog posts and our latest eBook, A Comprehensive Guide to SOC Reports.

 If you’d like to discuss how our team can help with your SOC audit needs, please contact us.